esa-esdl/esdl-core/doc/esdc_access.rst

 Note that the available memory limits the maximum size of the data chunk that can be simultaneously loaded, e.g. a simple cube_reader.get() will load the entire ESDC into memory and thus likely fail on most personal computers.

+Some more elaborate demonstrations are also included in the `ESDC community notebooks`_.

 Using Julia
 ===========